 While Toyota already offers a wide range of crossovers in America, we think there’s room for another.
 (Checking the specs, we see that Raize is about the same size as the departed Scion xB.)

 For more information on the Raize, visit the Toyota Consumer Website in Japan

 Note: Prices, features and specifications for Japanese market models are subject to change without notice.
 Prices include consumption tax, but do not include insurance premium, other taxes and cost related to vehicle registration in Japan.
 (Prices are different in Hokkaido and Okinawa.)

-News sources, photos and video courtesy Toyota Motor Corp. and Daihatsu Motor Co., Ltd.
+News sources and photos courtesy of Toyota Motor Corp. and Daihatsu Motor Co., Ltd.